 Celtic meanings behind the five fold concept could fill a book.
 The following correspondences are standard, and found throughout Celtic legend, lore, poetry and history.
 Here are just a few Celtic meanings associated with the five fold symbol.

-Explanation of superscript marks:
+Explanation of superscript stations:

 1) The Danu columns are mythological references to the history of Ireland as observed in the Book of Invasions.
 The children of the goddess Danu are the Tuatha De Danann, a high-minded noble race with the blood of magic and divinity running through their veins.

 2) Part of that magic is the tools each of them kept in their possession.
 These tools were also symbols of their forte and expertise.
 These are what I refer to as “gifts of Danu” in the table above.

 3) The Celtic Cup of Truth is mentioned in Celtic mythology and repeated in their historical storytelling.
 We see it first referenced in lore as the magic cup belonging to Manannan Mac Lir who passed it on to Cormac Mac Airt.
 Legends of the cup vary, including one in which the cup detects truth from lies in the one drinking from the cup.
 There are also references to the cup being the holy grail in Arthurian supposition.

 I included the Cup of Truth in the five-fold Celtic meanings because I appreciated the symbolism of the chalice and the act of consuming the elixir of perspective offered.
 The point here is choice.